-Model 20 and 30 bunks are one piece units.
-First assemble Model 40 units (shipped in halves).
-You can install bunk units at any height you want but we tested the coop with them set at 32-1/4 inches from ground and the ramp length is designed for this.
-This height is easy for an adult non bantam breed chicken to just jump to with no ramp and is a happy medium for weather protection and ventilation if roost wall doors are dropped down.
+Roost bunks are one piece units.
+You can install bunk units at any height you want but we tested the coop with them set at 32-1/4 inches from ground and the ramp length is designed and built for this measurement.
+This height is easy for an adult non bantam breed chicken to just jump to the roost with no ramp and is a happy medium for weather protection and ventilation if roost wall doors are dropped down.
 Whatever height you decide, we suggest they be equally high.